-- The document describes the LMP-based affirmative safety case which is developed through the application of the NEI 18-04 methodology. - Applicants are expected to describe the PRA at a summary level and provide key results related to the LMP-based affirmative safety case. - DBA analyses are documented in the SAR consistent with LWR DBAs. - AOOs, DBEs, and BDBEs are also documented in the SAR, but the analytical details are in the PRA design records rather than the SAR.
+- Applicants are expected to describe the PRA at a summary level and provide key results related to the LMP-based affirmative safety case. - DBA analyses are documented in the SAR consistent with LWR DBAs. - AOOs, DBEs, and BDBEs are also documented in the SAR, but the analytical details are in the PRA design records rather than the SAR.

-NRC is in the process of generating a regulatory guide that will address the acceptability of using NEI 21-07 to develop portions of an advanced non-LWR SAR.
+NRC is in the process of generating a regulatory guide (DG-1404) that will address the acceptability of using NEI 21-07 to develop portions of an advanced non-LWR SAR.
 NRC also plans to issue guidance for developing the remaining portions of the SAR (i.e., those portions not covered by NEI 21-07) and for other elements of a license application as part of its Advanced Reactor Content of Application Project (ARCAP).

-1.4 Application of this Guidance
+1.31.4 Application of this Guidance